2022 Open Studio Information:

 Her employment history, before art school, was in administration.
 Therefore, she thought working for a Silicon Valley company in corporate advertising would be a perfect fit but as a creative artist, Marsha found this unfulfilling.
 Another job opportunity led her to move to Santa Cruz.

-During this time, Marsha purchased one of the first MacIntosh computers and joined a small group of people who traveled to Steve Jobs' Cupertino headquarters to learn how to use it.
-With this first little computer she created the graphics for a newsletter that turned into a 20-page bi-monthly newspaper that Marsha published with her husband.
+During this time, Marsha purchased one of the first MacIntosh computers and joined a small group of people who traveled to Steve Jobs' Cupertino headquarters and learned how to use it.
+With this first computer she created a newsletter that turned into a 20-page bi-monthly newspaper that Marsha published with her husband.

-Starting in 2006, Marsha began teaching a popular "Watercolor Techniques" class for adults called "Have Fun & Get Wild with Watercolor."™ She also wrote and illustrated a series of children’s “UnFROGetable” picture books and made author visits at elementary schools.
-She had fun entertaining children, teenagers and adults at civic, commercial and corporate events as a Face Painter.
-It was an honor when Sally Bookman painted Marsha in her beautiful book, “Sand Between Your Toes” which depicts local scenes and events in Santa Cruz, CA.
+Starting in 2006, Marsha began teaching a popular "Watercolor Techniques" class for adults called "Have Fun & Get Wild with Watercolor."™ She also wrote and illustrated a series of children’s “UnFROGetable” picture books that are sold by Amazon.com and made author visits at elementary schools.
+She also had fun entertaining children, teenagers and adults at civic, commercial and corporate events as a Face Painter.
+It was an honor when Sally Bookman painted Marsha in her beautiful book, “Sand Between Your Toes” which depicts memorable local scenes and events in Santa Cruz, CA.

 Many years after producing the Snowy Owl poster, a four-year old girl, saw Marsha's framed print for sale.
 She asked her dad to buy it for her because she wanted to be an artist just like the person who painted the owl.
 Marsha was surprised when she picked up the phone to hear the dad, who called from Minnesota, telling her the story.
 The little girl shared her precious artwork with Marsha and they became Facebook friends for a long time.